Nikon D4S vs D850

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D4S does not offer wifi capability.
+In contrast, the D4S does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D4S has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D4S has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D4S was succeeded by the Nikon D5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D4S Manual (free pdf) or the online Nikon D850 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D4S or the Nikon D850 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.